SatoryKono/ChEMBL_data_acquisition/README_EN.md

 ## Usage

-The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--out`/`--output`, `--raw-out` and `--limit`.
+The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--out`/`--output` and `--limit`.
 Using `--limit 0` now short-circuits processing before any network or filesystem access, which is useful for smoke-testing configuration overrides.
 After installing the project with `pip install .`, the same pipelines can be started via the console scripts listed in the [Quick Start](#quick-start) table—for example, `get-activity-data --help` is equivalent to `python -m scripts.get_activity_data --help`.
 Both forms accept identical arguments, so feel free to swap between them depending on your environment.

-The staged export now surfaces separate destinations for raw payloads and cleaned tables.
-Use `--raw-out` to persist the unprocessed API response, optionally changing the `--raw-format` between `csv` (default) and `parquet`, and `--final-out` to override the normalised export while keeping the metadata sidecars.
-When you only need a single output switch, `--out` acts as a short alias for `--output`.
-Multi-identifier payloads accept multiple columns via `--id-cols`, allowing you to keep composite keys in the raw snapshot before the cleanup step runs.
+The staged export reserves separate destinations for raw payloads and cleaned tables.
+The implementation is currently exclusive to the target pipeline: `--raw-out` persists the unprocessed API response (with `--raw-format parquet` available alongside the default CSV) and `--final-out` or its short alias `--out` receives the normalised export.
+Other pipelines accept the switches for forward compatibility but ignore them until raw snapshot support ships.
+When working with multi-identifier payloads, pass the columns via `--id-cols` to retain composite keys once the raw stage is available.

 ### `scripts/get_document_data.py`